Learning to Learn Words from Visual Scenes: Related Work

 \section{Related Work}

-\textbf{Visual language modeling:} Recent advances in natural language processing have yielded neural language models able to learn from large amounts of text, such as BERT \cite{bert}, ELMo \cite{elmo} and GPT \cite{gpt}, which have achieved state-of-the art results on a variety of linguistic tasks.
-Recently, vision has been tightly integrated with these language models in a series of papers \cite{Li2019UnicoderVLAU, Su2019a, Luc, Rahman2019, Li2019b, Zhou2019, Tan2019, Chen2019, Sun2019, Sun2019a, Alberti2019a} which are then evaluated on tasks such as visual question answering \cite{agrawal2017vqa}.
-Such models often use paired vision and language data to learn the correlation between modalities.
-In this paper, we build upon this line of research, but instead \emph{learn to learn} a visual language model.
-We compare against both BERT and the best performing visual language models as highly competitive baselines, which we outperform.
+\textbf{Visual language modeling:} Machine learning models have leveraged large text datasets to create strong language models that achieve state-of-the-art results on a variety of tasks \cite{bert,elmo,gpt}.
+To improve the representation, a series of papers have tightly integrated vision as well \cite{Li2019UnicoderVLAU,Su2019a,Luc,Rahman2019,Li2019b,Zhou2019,Tan2019,Chen2019,Sun2019,Sun2019a,Alberti2019a}.
+However, since these approaches directly learn the embedding, they often require large amounts of data, poorly generalize to new compositions, and cannot adapt to an open-world vocabulary.
+In this paper, we introduce a meta-learning framework that instead learns the language acquisition process itself.
+Our approach outperforms established vision and language models by a significant margin.
+Since our goal is word acquisition, we evaluate both our method and baselines on language modeling directly.

-\textbf{Generalizing to compositions:} Due to the diversity of the visual world, there has been extensive work in computer vision on learning compositional representations for objects and attributes \cite{nagarajan2018attrop, CLEVR, misra2017red, Nikolaus} as well as for objects and actions \cite{Kato, Nikolaus}.
-In natural language processing, high-level compositions have also been studied \cite{dasgupta2018evaluating, ettinger2018assessing}.
-The work most related to ours is \cite{LakeCompositional}, which also develops a meta-learning framework for compositional generalization.
-However, unlike \cite{LakeCompositional}, our approach is designed for realistic language and challenging natural images.
+\textbf{Compositional models:} Due to the diversity of the visual world, there has been extensive work in computer vision on learning compositional representations for objects and attributes \cite{nagarajan2018attrop,CLEVR,misra2017red,Nikolaus} as well as for objects and actions \cite{Kato,Nikolaus,wray2019fine}.
+Compositions have also been studied in natural language processing \cite{dasgupta2018evaluating,ettinger2018assessing}.
+Our paper builds on this foundation.
+The most related is \cite{LakeCompositional}, which also develops a meta-learning framework for compositional generalization.
+However, unlike \cite{LakeCompositional}, our approach works for realistic language and natural images.

-\textbf{Generalization to new words:} Previous work has considered generalizing with little or no labeled data in a variety of tasks, including image classification \cite{Xian_2017_CVPR, Sung_2018_CVPR, prototypical}, translating between a language pair never seen explicitly during training \cite{google_translation} or understanding text from a completely new language \cite{Artetxe2019}, among others.
-We focus on modeling new out-of-vocabulary (OOV) words or compositions unseen during training, but that are seen once during testing.
-A simple approach to model OOV words involves fine-tuning in a few-shot setting \cite{adams-etal-2017-cross, herbelot2017high}. \cite{hu-etal-2019-shot} proposes a meta-learning approach, but unlike us, they perform gradient updates on the new words, do not use visual information, and constrain the model by explicitly designing it for the few-shot scenario.
-We incorporate OOV words not just as an input to the system \cite{herbelot2017high, schick2019learning, pinter2017mimicking}, but also as output.